+2018 RM'000 2017 RM'000

-2017 RM'000 2016 RM'000 Capital expenditure commitments Plant and equipment Authorised but not contracted for 4,736 6,129 Contracted but not provided for 2,950 206
+Capital expenditure commitments

+Plant and equipment

+Contracted but not provided for 494 2,950

-24. RELATED PARTIES
+22. RELATED PARTIES

 Identity of related parties

 For the purposes of these financial statements, parties are considered to be related to the Group if the Group or the Company has the ability, directly or indirectly, to control or jointly control the party or exercise significant influence over the party in making financial and operating decisions, or vice versa, or where the Group or the Company and the party are subject to common control.
 Related parties may be individuals or other entities.